Intertel-be/mikrotik-blacklist/README.md

    ```
    /import blacklist.rsc
    ```
-5. The script will clear any existing "blacklist" address list and populate it with the latest entries
+5. The script will create a "blacklist" address list and populate it with entries

 #### Method 2: SSH/Terminal